As Trump Targets Twitter's Legal Shield, Experts Have A Warning

 Some Republicans, including Trump, accuse social media sites of muzzling conservative voices.
 They say undoing Section 230 would let people who claim they have been slighted sue the companies.

-Sen. Josh Hawley, R-Mo, introduced a bill last year aimed at ending the legal protections for tech companies unless they agreed to an independent audit to ensure they were moderating content without political bias.
+Sen. Josh Hawley, R-Mo., introduced a bill last year aimed at ending the legal protections for tech companies unless they agreed to an independent audit to ensure they were moderating content without political bias.
 Following Twitter's actions this week, Hawley promised to introduce new legislation to end the legal immunity for tech companies.

 "It's pretty simple: if Twitter and Google and the rest are going to editorialize and censor and act like traditional publishers, they should be treated like traditional publishers and stop receiving the special carve out from the federal government in Section 230," Hawley wrote on Twitter.